RabeenaRasulla/CodSoft-Task/README.md

 # Results:

 Final model accuracy, along with precision, recall, and F1-score, is highlighted.

+# Movie Rating Prediction with python